mac389/llama-backend/README.md

  - [ ] professional web pages of the scientists and their laboratory
  - [ ] titles and abstracts of scientific publications indexed in PubMed or ISI Web of Knowledge
- - [ ] pattern of citations from ISI Web of Knowledge
+ - [ ] pattern of citations from ISI Web of Knowledges

 Usage
 ==============